mbresson/tempe-lang/README.md

 # tempe-lang

 _tempe-lang_ is a toy project started after purchasing the book __Writing An Interpreter In Go__ from _Thorsten Ball_.
-I have two goals in doing this project: learning how interpreters work, and practicing programming in Rust.
+I have two goals in doing this project: learning how parsers and interpreters work, and practicing programming in Rust.

 # The language